 Nasal irrigation is believed to help break up mucus in the nasal passage.
-Doctors from the Department of Otolaryngology at Singapore General Hospital (SGH) explains how it may help ease sinusitis symptoms.
+Doctors from Otorhinolaryngology - Head and Neck Surgery at Singapore General Hospital (SGH) explain how it can help ease sinusitis symptoms.

 Nasal irrigation has its roots in the ancient Hindu practice of Ayurveda and was first reported in Western medical literature in the 1900s.
 Rinsing the nasal cavity by pouring a warm salt solution into the nasal passage is believed to help sinus sufferers.

 The sinuses are the air-filled spaces that surround the nasal cavity as well as the area above and between the eyes.